+President and Chief Operating Officer**

+>

-Under Welts’ direction, the organization has established several franchise benchmarks from a business standpoint in recent years, as the Warriors brand continues to grow in stature following four consecutive NBA Finals appearances and three NBA championships in 2015, 2017 and 2018.
+> Under Welts’ direction, the organization has established several franchise benchmarks from a business standpoint in recent years, as the Warriors brand continues to grow in stature following four consecutive NBA Finals appearances and three NBA championships in 2015, 2017 and 2018.
 The organization has won numerous awards across all facets of the business in recent years, including the Warriors being named “Sports Team of the Year” across all sports in both 2014 and 2016 by the Sports Business Journal/Daily.
 The Warriors are the first professional team to win this coveted award twice.

+>

-A native of Seattle, Washington, Welts began his NBA career in 1969, at the age of 16, as a ball boy with the Seattle SuperSonics.
+> A native of Seattle, Washington, Welts began his NBA career in 1969, at the age of 16, as a ball boy with the Seattle SuperSonics.
 He spent 10 years with his hometown team serving a number of roles, including as the team’s director of public relations during back-to-back appearances in the NBA Finals (1978 and 1979) and the SuperSonics’ lone NBA Championship in 1979.
 In 2006, he was the recipient of the annual Splaver/McHugh “Tribute to Excellence Award,” which is given annually by the NBA Public Relations Directors’ Association to a current or former member of the NBA PR family who has demonstrated an outstanding level of performance and service during their NBA career.
 In June 2019, Welts delivered the commencement address at his alma mater, the University of Washington, at Alaska Airlines Field at Husky Stadium in Seattle.

+>

-After leaving the SuperSonics, the University of Washington product spent the following three years (1980-1982) at Bob Walsh & Associates, a sports marketing firm in the Seattle area.
+> After leaving the SuperSonics, the University of Washington product spent the following three years (1980-1982) at Bob Walsh & Associates, a sports marketing firm in the Seattle area.
 His non-NBA résumé also includes serving as president of Fox Sports Enterprises (1999-2000).

+>

-Welts currently serves as a board member of the Bay Area Council and the Warriors Community Foundation.
-He is a member of the Basketball Hall of Fame’s Direct Elect Committee and the NBA’s Team Advisory Committee.
+> Welts currently serves as a board member of the Bay Area Council and the Warriors Community Foundation.
+He is a member the NBA’s Team Advisory Committee and Global Inclusion Council.